Kumar468/Store-Sales-Data-Dashboard/README.md

     Sales peak around March, with higher quantities sold compared to February and April.
     A noticeable rise in both sales value and quantity during the mid-month period suggests promotional or seasonal effects.

-Geographic and time-series visualization

-Interactive filtering by product, payment method, and location